paulstephane/paulstephane.github.io/PDR-Preview.md

 I tested the PowerDAC-R using several headphones: Grado GH2, Beyerdynamic DT990 Pro, Etymotic ER4SR, and Sennheiser HD6XX.
 I used the short RCA to mini-jack adapter that ECdesigns sent me to connect my headphones directly to the PowerDAC-R.

 The PowerDAC-R was able to drive these headphones effortlessly.
 The volume range provided sufficient gain to reach a high level.
 The sound was exceptionally clear, offering a window into the recordings.
-I particularly enjoyed the Etymotic and Sennheiser with the powerDAC-R. The Etymotic has an impedance of 45 Ohm, and the Sennheiser 300 Ohm, but with still low sensitivity.
-The Dan Clark Aeon Noire were too difficult to drive with the powerDAC-R, but they have a much lower sensitivity.
+I particularly enjoyed the Etymotic and Sennheiser with the powerDAC-R. The Etymotic has an impedance of 45 Ohm, and the Sennheiser 300 Ohm, but with 103db sensitivity.
+The Dan Clark Aeon 2 Noire were a little too difficult to drive with the powerDAC-R, but they have a much lower sensitivity (92db).

 ![20220430_144600](https://user-images.githubusercontent.com/33669641/166106230-877d7fe4-0454-4dbc-8bb8-18e09454e0b4.jpg)